Peter Pennoyer, FAIA

 Principal

 GREGORY F. GILMARTIN is revered by his peers as a brilliant architectural designer.
-Among his design credits at PPA are many of our most important commissions including Drumlin Hall, Rowdy Meadow and 151 East 78th Street, an 18-story apartment building in New York’s Upper East Side.
+His hand-drawn plans and details are masterful and are at the heart of the PPA design process.
+Among his design credits at PPA are many of our most important commissions including Drumlin Hall, Rowdy Meadow, and 151 East 78th Street, an 18-story apartment building in New York’s Upper East Side.

 Email: gregory@ppapc.com